fastoch/CSS-Layout-Template/README.md

+## CSS Layout Template

+- From the ZeroToMastery's "Complete Web Dev" Course
-## CSS Layout Template that can be used to create a base layout for a website
+- Can be used to create a base layout for a website

-From ZeroToMastery's "Complete Web Dev" Course.